Sign up for the Newsletter to receive the latest News & Events from Aspen Valley Hospital.

 Aspen, CO 81611

-Certified lactation consultants and a “Bosom Buddies” support group for new moms are just two of the ways Aspen Birth Center staff help new mothers gain information, confidence and skills to successfully initiate and continue breastfeeding their babies.
+International Board Certified Lactation Consultants, CLC’s and our “Bosom Buddies” support group for new moms are a few of the ways Aspen Birth Center staff help new mothers gain information, confidence, and the skills to successfully initiate and continue breastfeeding their babies.

-Inpatient Lactation Services: All mothers who deliver at the Aspen Birth Center are provided a daily visit and complimentary return visit with a certified lactation counselor to support you in breastfeeding.
+Inpatient Lactation Services: All mothers who deliver at the Aspen Birth Center are provided lactation consultations and are offered return outpatient visits to support breastfeeding.

 Aspen Birth Center Warmline: This phone line is dedicated to the support of breastfeeding mothers.
 If you experience difficulties after you go home, you may call to speak to a certified lactation counselor about your specific concerns.
 Your concerns may be resolved over the phone or by appointment.
 Call 970.544.1251.

-Certified Lactation Counselors: We encourage you to meet with our counselors for any issues or concerns, to help you prepare for breastfeeding success prior to and after returning to work, as well as for continued support.
+Certified Lactation Consultants and Counselors: We encourage you to meet with our consultants and counselors for any issues or concerns, to help you prepare for breastfeeding success prior to and after returning to work, as well as for continued support.

 Aspen Valley Hospital and our Birth Center are designated as “Baby Friendly,” which is the gold standard for supporting news mothers in their breastfeeding success.
 We earn this status by adhering to the Ten Steps to Success: